Testing Simultaneous Diagonalizability: Applications

 where $\bm{\pi}_i = (\bm{\pi}_{i,1}, \dots, \bm{\pi}_{i,d}) \in \mathbb{R}^d$ is the stationary distribution of chain $X_i$; see Lemma 3.1 in \cite{barsotti}.
 Note that $\bm{\pi}_{i,r}$ is strictly positive for any $i$ and $r$ since all chains are recurrent.
 In practice, $\bm{\pi}_i$ can be estimated either from $\widehat{P}_i$ or directly from chain $X_i$.

-Applying the Perron-Frobenius theorem \citep[Theorem 8.4.4]{Horn}, it is possible for us to conduct our partial test to check identical stationary distributions if we could find a common non-negative eigenvector.
-Using the fact that each $P_i$ (and $\widehat{P}_i$) has stationary distribution as an eigenvector corresponding to eigenvalue $1$, we can optimize the common non-negative eigenvector associated with fixed eigenvalue $1$, which must be proportional to the common distribution vector if exists.
+Applying the Perron-Frobenius theorem \citep[Theorem 8.4.4]{Horn}, it is possible to conduct our partial test to check identical stationary distributions if we could find a common non-negative eigenvector.
+Using the fact that each $P_i$ (and $\widehat{P}_i$) has stationary distribution as an eigenvector corresponding to eigenvalue $1$, we can optimize the common non-negative eigenvector associated with fixed eigenvalue $1$, which must be proportional to the common distribution vector if it exists.
 We aim to find the non-negative vector $\bm{\widehat{\pi}}$ which optimizes the problem

-It can be solved via quadratic programming \citep{frank1956algorithm} with explicitly given constraints.
+It can be solved via quadratic programming with explicitly given constraints.

-We consider the streamflow discharge data of Hudson river collected at Fort Edward NY; see \autoref{fig:stream}.
+We consider the streamflow discharge data of Hudson river collected at Fort Edward, NY; see \autoref{fig:stream}.
 The dataset is available at \cite{usgs}.
 We use the historical weekly data (from Oct.
 1st 1979 to Sept.
 30th 2014) and the more recent daily data (from Oct.
 1st 2015 to Sept.
 30th 2020).
 Both series have the same length $n = 1827$.
 We classify the discharge records to 3 levels according to the percentile statistics based on data from Oct.
 1st 1977 to Sept.
 30th 2019.
-An observation is regarded as 'drought' if it is below the 25th percentile, as 'flooding' if above the 75th percentile, and as 'normal' otherwise.
+An observation is referred to as 'drought' if it is below the 25th percentile, as 'flooding' if above the 75th percentile, and as 'normal' otherwise.
 We assume that this 3-state sequence satisfies the Markov property, and estimate the transition probability matrices (see \autoref{fig:streamTran}) for our partial test.
 Note that the two time series are disjoint, hence it is reasonable to view these estimators as independent.

 We implement the partial test according to both \autoref{thm:part.Est} and \autoref{cor:partial}, with parameter $k = 1$ and $V = \bm{\widehat{\pi}}_i$ given by optimization \eqref{eqn:minimize}.
-The two tests give the p-values of 0.106 and 0.102 respectively, which indicate that one fails to reject $H_0'$ in \eqref{hyp:part} and may conclude the two series share the same stationary distribution.
-The estimated common stationary distribution is
+The two tests give the p-values of 0.106 and 0.102 respectively, which indicate that one fails to reject $H_0^{*}$ in \eqref{hyp:part} and may conclude the two series share the same stationary distribution.
+The estimated common stationary distribution is $ \mathbb{P}(\text{Drought}) = 0.230, \mathbb{P}(\text{Normal}) = 0.519, \mathbb{P}(\text{Flooding}) = 0.251. $ The results indicate that for time series with different time resolutions, even though the transition probability matrices can be different, the stationary distribution might still be verified to be statistically equivalent.